Five Afghan Polio Vaccinators Shot Dead - UrduPoint

 Five Afghan Polio Vaccinators Shot Dead

-At least five polio workers were shot dead in eastern Afghanistan Tuesday, officials said, in the area's second attacks on vaccinators in less than three months

-Jalalabad (UrduPoint / Pakistan Point News - 15th Jun, 2021 ) :At least five polio workers were shot dead in eastern Afghanistan Tuesday, officials said, in the area's second attacks on vaccinators in less than three months.
+Jalalabad, Afghanistan, (UrduPoint / Pakistan Point News - 15th Jun, 2021 ) :At least five polio workers were shot dead in eastern Afghanistan Tuesday, officials said, in the latest attack on vaccinators in one of the last places on earth where the disease still exists.

 The workers were gunned down in three separate locations within hours in a "coordinated attack", Nangarhar provincial police spokesman Farid Khan said.